uclaopt/TMAC/README.md

    * [Matrix Market Format](http://math.nist.gov/MatrixMarket/formats.html#MMformat)
    * [LIBSVM format](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/)

-We will also support the Matlab matrix format soon.
-You can click [here](https://www.dropbox.com/sh/neqh6ege48hut2x/AACv02EH19XN-N7DXADV2NrIa?dl=0) to obtain a few datasets.
-You can also obtain the regression and classification datasets from the LIBSVM [website](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/).
+You can download some example datasets from [here](https://github.com/uclaopt/datasets) You can also obtain the regression and classification datasets from the LIBSVM [website](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/).

 ## Troubleshooting

+* You can report bugs through the [issue tab](https://github.com/uclaopt/TMAC/issues/new)

 * fatal error: ```<omp.h>``` file not found
   * First make sure you are using the correct compiler, i.e., GCC >= 4.7 from the GNU Project.
 For OSX,